National Institute of Science Education and Research: Admission

-The National Entrance Screening Test or NEST is a compulsory test for admission to the 5-year Integrated MSc programme in basic sciences - Biology, Chemistry, Mathematics and Physics - at National Institute of Science Education and Research (NISER), Bhubaneswar and University of Mumbai - Department of Atomic Energy's UM-DAE CEBS, Mumbai.
+The National Entrance Screening Test or NEST is a compulsory test for admission to the 5-year Integrated MSc programme in basic sciences - Biology, Chemistry, Mathematics and Physics - at National Institute of Science Education and Research (NISER) and University of Mumbai - Department of Atomic Energy's UM-DAE CEBS, Mumbai.
 Both NISER and CEBS are autonomous institutions established by the Department of Atomic Energy, Government of India, in 2007.